 Brian Hanna was born and raised in Portland, Oregon.
 Not a traditional artist, Brian attended Oregon State University where in 1994 he obtained a degree in Construction Engineering Management.
 It was in 2012 when Brian decided to combine his love of art, LEGO® bricks, and his construction knowledge to create complex mosaics.
 Brian examines pop icons and everyday objects in a nostalgic context, using images that inspire an emotional response from the viewer.
 Brian is currently working on a number of pieces with subjects ranging from political to sentimental.

 Designing and creating artwork initially began as a therapeutic outlet but over the years has developed into an addictive passion.
-In the past seven years, I have created over 50 pieces, from Babe Ruth to Marilyn Monroe.
+In the past nine years, I have created over 60 pieces, from Babe Ruth to Prince to landscapes.
 The inspiration for each piece can come from a variety of sources usually a favorite memory of feeling.